 Transition into school and at important Key Stage changes can be a time of anxiety for children with SEND and their parents/carers.
-We recognise that in all transitions it is important to offer the opportunity for parents/carers to discuss the needs of their children, and any concerns withthe receiving school staff.
+We recognise that in all transitions it is important to offer the opportunity for parents/carers to discuss the needs of their children, and any concerns with the receiving school staff.
 We recognise that parents/carers know their children best and therefore transition is considered the start or continuation of a partnership.

-- Early Years staff will liaise with pre-school settings to gain an understanding of children's skills so that strengths can be built upon and any gaps addressed.
-For very young children, early identification of SEN and timely assessments and interventions is essential to prevent difficulties escalating and impacting negatively on their selfesteem and long-term attitudes to learning. - Transition support between years will be offered to all pupils who are particularly anxious or who have complex needs.
+Early Years staff will liaise with pre-school settings to gain an understanding of children's skills so that strengths can be built upon and any gaps addressed.
+For very young children, early identification of SEN and timely assessments and interventions is essential to prevent difficulties escalating and impacting negatively on their self- esteem and long-term attitudes to learning.
+We know that the pandemic has had a particular impact on many children's language and vocabulary acquisition and this may not be an indicator of a special educational needs but will require focussed attention.

+Transition support between years will be offered to all pupils who are particularly anxious or who have complex needs.
 Parents will also be involved in preparing their children for change.
 Meetings with the receiving teacher will be offered and resources may be specifically prepared to be shared over the long summer holiday.
-Transition arrangements will be specific to individual schools. - At transition in Y7, SATs results and records from your child's previous school are available to staff to enable progression.
+Transition arrangements will be specific to individual schools.

+At transition in Y7, SATs results and records from your child's previous school are available to staff to enable progression.
+Attainment data will be shared but not relied upon in identifying additional needs.
+It will instead only be used to help identify areas in which a child may require accelerated support.

-- The SENCO meets with Year 6 teachers and/or SENCO in all key feeder primary schools to gain information about more vulnerable pupils.
-Additional meetings with parents are welcomed. - The SENCO from secondary academies will be invited to attend Y6, and where possible, Y5 Annual Reviews so that an early relationship with pupil and parents can be built and preparation for the next Key Stage can be planned well in advance particularly important for children with the most complex needs.
+The secondary school SENCO meets with Year 6 teachers and/or SENCO in all key feeder primary schools to gain information about more vulnerable pupils.
+Additional meetings with parents are encouraged.

+The SENCO from secondary academies will be invited to attend Y6, and where possible, Y5 Annual Reviews so that an early relationship with pupil and parents can be built and preparation for the next Key Stage can be planned well in advance - particularly important for children with the most complex needs.